 I consistently pressed for track improvements and electrification of the Midland Mainline between London and Sheffield, and I was outraged by the Government’s betrayal of promises when they cancelled the electrification of the Midland Mainline to Sheffield and have urged them to think again, especially after I exposed the real cost to the environment.

 I challenged Government ministers and Network Rail on repeated delays to the tram-train system between Sheffield and Rotherham, which is now running.
 I held a parliamentary debate on pedestrian access to railways stations and secured a subsequent meeting at which Government Ministers scrapped the plans to limit access to Sheffield station bridge.

-HS2 and HS3
+HS2 and Northern Powerhouse Rail

-I’ve campaigned to save bus services and backed calls for a fare freeze for students.
-At the last election I supported Labour’s proposal to give cities more power over local transport.
+I’ve campaigned to save bus services, pressed constituents concerns on local routes, and backed calls for a fare freeze for students.
+I strongly back Labour’s proposal to give cities more power over local transport.